The dark legacy of sexual liberation in Germany | DW | 17.06.2020

 Rising up against outdated moral values

-This was the late 1960s.
-In Germany, a new, young generation began to ask what exactly their parents and grandparents had got up to during the Nazi Third Reich.
+During the late 1960s, a new young generation of Germans began to ask what exactly their parents and grandparents had got up to during the Nazi Third Reich.

 Read more: '68 movement brought lasting changes to German society

-Among those still struggling to come to terms with the dark legacy of all that 1968 stood for are Germany's environmentalist Green party.
+Among those that struggled to come to terms with the dark legacy of all that 1968 stood for is Germany's environmentalist Green party.

-In their early days four decades ago, they even considered advocating the abolition of

-Five years later, and the Greens in the state of North Rhine-Westphalia even agreed to push for the legalization of sex between adults and children as long as it was "consensual."
+Five years later, the Greens in the western state of North Rhine-Westphalia even agreed to push for the legalization of sex between adults and children as long as it was "consensual."

 Exposed and abandoned